keithbuhler/dissertation-story/MacIntyre December.md

 [^1]: MacIntyre's ethical theory is best presented in the “*After Virtue* Project”, which consists of four books: *After Virtue* (1984), *Whose Justice?
 Which Rationality?* (1988); *Three Rival Versions of Moral Enquiry* (1990); and *Dependent Rational Animals* (1999).

-[^2]: Though he is classified as a "virtue ethicist", MacIntyre rejects the label insofar as it does not necessitate a real restoration of the Aristotelian tradition of virtue.
-Nevertheless, he has contributed to virtue ethics, as well as a surprising number of other fields: the history of philosophy, political science, epistemology, the philosophy of education, sociology, and more.

 ### Chapter outline ###